 6 A bank should report exceptions to its mismatch guidelines to the FSA as soon as they occur.
 The reason for the breach should be given, together with the bank's proposed action to bring its liquidity position back within its guidelines.
-A bank should also report any breaches of its guidelines on the Form LR (or FSA010 after 1 January 2008) retrospectively at the end of each quarter.
+A bank should also report any breaches of its guidelines on the Form LR (or FSA010 on and after 30 June 2008) retrospectively at the end of each quarter.